tvlad1234/pico-rv32ima/README.md

 The SD card needs to be formatted as FAT16 or FAT32.
 Block sizes from 1024 to 4096 bytes are confirmed to be working.
 Prebuilt Linux kernel and filesystem images are provided in [the `linux` folder](linux/).
 They must be placed in the root of the SD card.
 If you want to build the image yourself, you need to run `make` in the [`linux`](linux) folder.
 This will clone the buildroot source tree, apply the necessary config files and build the kernel and system image.

 ## What it does
 On powerup, board waits for the BOOTSEL button to be pressed.
 After it has been pressed, the Linux kernel will be copied into RAM.
 In a few seconds, kernel messages will start streaming on the console.
 The boot process takes around 30 seconds.
-The Linux image includes a fork of the [c4 compiler/interpreter](https://github.com/rswier/c4), the duktape JavaScript interpreter and the Lua interpreter, as well as a variety of Linux utilities.
+The Linux image includes a fork of the [c4 compiler/interpreter](https://github.com/rswier/c4), the duktape JavaScript interpreter and the Lua interpreter, as well as a variety of Linux utilities and the coremark benchmark.

 ## Pictures
 - Serial (USB or UART) console: